Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 ## 2 What Happens when GDPR is Applied

-If GDPR applies, then Adnuntius attempts to read an IAB TCF consent string from the “euconsent-v2” cookie on the user’s device.
+If GDPR applies, then Adnuntius attempts to read a TCF2 string from the “euconsent-v2” cookie on the user’s device.

-**2.1 If there is no consent string.**
+**2.1 If there is no TCF2 string.**

-Without a consent string the user has not provided any explicit consent but has also not opted out of any data processing performed under a legitimate concern basis.
+Without a TCF2 string the user has not provided any explicit consent but has also not opted out of any data processing performed under a legitimate concern basis.
 This can occur for example when a publisher has no consent tool installed on their pages.

 In this scenario, Adnuntius relies upon legitimate interest for the purposes of:

 * Selecting basic ads (purpose 2)
 * Measuring ad performance (purpose 7)

-Note: without a consent string, Adnuntius cannot obtain consent to Store and/or access information on a device (purpose 1).
+Note: without a TCF2 string, Adnuntius cannot obtain consent to store and/or access information on a device (purpose 1).

-**2.2 If there is a consent string.**
+**2.2 If there is a TCF2 string.**

 Adnuntius will read the string to determine the purposes that user has consented to have their data used for.